 CHS is associated with long-term, high dose cannabis use, particularly among users who started as teenagers.
 The symptoms of CHS include severe nausea, repeated vomiting, severe abdominal pain, and a compulsive desire to take hot showers or baths.
 If untreated, CHS can lead to dehydration and electrolyte imbalances, which can result in seizures, shock, kidney failure, and muscle spasms or weakness.
 Symptoms resolve with the cessation of cannabis use after a few days.

 The State of Montana requires marijuana businesses to provide certain warnings to consumers pursuant to ARM 42.39.314(4).
-They are:

 - “Keep out of reach of children and pets”;